5 Tools You May Not Be Using From Your Public Records Product

 We’ve found that while our comparables section is used quite often, most agents start with a specific property address, which is absolutely fine.
 But you also have the option of starting from a map view and using a shape tool to pull all comparable properties for a specific area.
 With just a few clicks you can set your borders and the system will pull properties for simplified review, even allowing you to delete outliers and refine your results.

 The Map Layers section should quickly become your go-to spot for mining data and exploring listings.
-This area is rich in information, all of which is viewed from a simplified map perspective.
+This area is rich in public records information, all of which is viewed from a simplified map perspective.
 Here, you should be able to view recent sales and specify your view by history (for example, sales in the past six months) and turn off and on current listings.
 You can refine this section in-depth, making it an invaluable tool when viewing listings and comps.

 Refined Values Tool